Dos and Don’ts for Charting Your Security Intelligence Journey

 Don’t Start With Threat Feeds

-In the first chapter, we discussed several common misconceptions about threat intelligence, including that it is mostly about threat data feeds.
+In the first chapter, we discussed several common misconceptions about threat intelligence, including that it is mostly about threat intelligence feeds.
 In fact, many organizations begin their threat intelligence programs by signing up for threat data feeds and connecting them with a SIEM solution.

 This may seem like a good way to start because many threat data feeds are open source (and free), and the technical indicators they deliver appear useful and easy to interpret.
 Since all malware is bad, and every suspicious URL could be used by an attacker, the more clues you have about them the better, right?